-Wine Names Pronunciation Guide
+Wine Name Pronunciation Guide

 English has been widely propagated around the world by the British Empire.
 Through the spread of English literature, world media networks such as the BBC, the emergence of the US as a global superpower, and the Internet, English has become the leading language of international discourse and the lingua franca in many regions and in professional contexts such as science.
-But when it comes to wine, the terminology belongs to Europe… With the exception of the word “meritage” which is a made-up term that belongs to California, and is pronounced “mer-i-tij” (rhymes with “heritage”).
+But when it comes to wine, the terminology belongs to Europe… Except the word “meritage” which is a made-up term that belongs to California, and is pronounced “mer-i-tij” (rhymes with “heritage”).

 This and hundreds more wine quotes!